Grégoire Kayibanda: Early life and education

-Background
+Early political career

 The Hutu majority had long been resentful of power held by the Tutsi minority.
 They were encouraged by Hutu advocates in the Catholic Church, and by Christian Belgians, who were increasingly influential in the Congo.
 The United Nations mandates, the Tutsi elite class, and the Belgian colonists contributed to the growing social and political unrest.
 Gregoire Kayibanda, an ethnic Hutu, led the Hutu "emancipation" movement.
 He founded the political party Parmehutu (Parti du Mouvement de l'Emancipation Hutu; Hutu Emancipation Movement Party), and wrote his "Bahutu Manifesto" in 1957.

 In reaction, in 1959 Tutsis founded the UNAR party, made up of those who desired immediate independence for Ruanda-Urundi based on the existing Tutsi monarchy.
 This group also became quickly militarized.
 Skirmishes began between UNAR and PARMEHUTU groups.
 Kayibanda's successful campaign brought the majority Hutu to power for the first time in Rwanda.

 1962 stamp celebrating Kayibanda as leader of Rwanda's independence movement.

+First Rwandese Republic

+In 1961 the Rwandan monarchy was dissolved and a brief transitional administration was led by Dominique Mbonyumutwa before the establishment of the First Rwandese Republic.
+Rwanda became independent at midnight on 1 July 1962.
+Kayibanda spoke at ceremonies later that day to commemorate the occasion, thanking the people who had contributed to the country's independence.
+He also thanked the work of the Belgians, Germans, and United Nations in developing the country.
+He said, "Though the Belgians made some mistakes here, the net result of their effort has been most positive," and appealed to them and other countries for technical aid.
+He led Rwanda's first delegation to the United Nations General Assembly on 18 September.